mze-runner/amn/README.md

     password : Joi.string().required(),
 });

-router.post('/signin'
+router.post('/resources'
-    , amn.mw.validate(validationSchema, 'body') // perform validatino only fot 'body'
+    , amn.mw.validate(validationSchema, 'body') // perform validatino over input on body , yourSinginMiddleware
-    , yourSinginMiddleware
 );

+router.put('/resources/:id'
+    , amn.mw.validate(validationResourceID, 'params') // perform validation over :id param
+    , amn.mw.validate(validationBody, 'body') // perform validatino over input on body , yourServiceMiddleware
+);
 ```

-Needless to say, the second parameter have to be one of the following: 'body', 'params', and 'query'.
-Or, you can ommit it and in this case AMN perform valisation across 'body', 'params', and 'query' all together.
+Needless to say, the second parameter have to be one of the following: 'body', 'params', or 'query'.
+But you can ommit it and in this case AMN perform validation across 'body', 'params', and 'query' all together.
+Please note, this is not recommended scenario!

 > AMN has no dependencies, hence, it's your responsibility to install [@hapi/joi](https://hapi.dev/) package before use `amn.validate`.